Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: III. Kaufmann and Abraham 1901, 1902

-He measured specific charge $e/M$ of fast electrons on the basis of trajectory deviation in parallel electric and magnetic fields (Fig. \ref{diagram 0}).
+He measured specific charge $e/M$ of fast electrons on the basis of trajectory deviation in parallel electric and magnetic fields (see \textbf{Fig. \ref{diagram 0}}).
 The symbol $M$ refers here to apparent dynamic (transverse) mass ($\mathrm{F}/\mathrm{a}$ for $\mathbf{F}\perp\mathbf{v}$).
 Electric field of the value $\mathrm{E}=U/\delta$ acted on the electron for about half of its trajectory.
-Next, the electron was deviated by the magnetic field of the value $\mathrm{B}$ and registered on a photographic plate.
+Next, the electron was deviated only by the magnetic field of the value $\mathrm{B}$ and registered on a photographic plate.
 The main measuring device was slightly over 4 cm long.
 An analysis of the photographic plate required the use of a microscope micrometer.
-Unfortunately, in 1901 Kaufmann miscalculated the radius of curvature of electrons trajectory.
+Unfortunately, in 1901 Kaufmann miscalculated the radius $\rho$ of curvature of electrons trajectory.
 He corrected the mistakes in his next work in 1902 \cite{Kaufmann 1902}, in which he additionally rescaled the data, which brought his results closer to Abraham theory.
 The intervention in the data was considerable enough to lead Kaufmann to remove one of the five experimental points (the one with the highest velocity).
-The results compiled in (Tab. \ref{Kaufmann data}) were obtained in a very similar method as used by Kaufmann in 1901.
+The results compiled in {\bf Tab. \ref{Kaufmann data}} were obtained in a very similar method as used by Kaufmann in 1901.
 Basically, only the error in counting the radius of curvature has been corrected and greater precision of calculations has been applied.
 Apart from radius correction, the modified Kaufmann's calculation method from 1902 was not used.

 Between 1902 and 1906 Kaufman continued his research, but because of the lack of determining an unambiguous value of magnetic field induction (among others) he did not solve the problem \cite{Kaufmann 1902 X, Kaufmann 1903, Kaufmann 1905, Kaufmann 1906}.
 However, Kaufmann significantly improved the precision of experimental points by using a strong source in the form of pure radium chloride $\mathrm{RaCl}_2$.
-He received this source from the marriage Maria Curie-Sk\l{}odowska and Pierre Curie \cite{Kaufmann 1902 X}.
+He received this source from Maria Sk\l{}odowska-Curie and Pierre Curie \cite{Kaufmann 1902 X}.

 The measurements results by Kaufmann were analysed in 1904 by Lorentz \cite{Lorentz 1904}.
 However, his evaluation was not exhaustive and unambiguous, for as he wrote: \textit{I have not found time for calculating the other tables in Kaufmann's paper}.
 Lorentz analysed tables III and IV from \cite{Kaufmann 1902 X} and tables II and III from \cite{Kaufmann 1903}.
 At the end of his analysis, Lorentz wrote: \textit{We may expect a satisfactory agreement with my formulae}.
 In 1906 Kaufmann's works \cite{Kaufmann 1906} (table VI, VII) were analysed by Planck \cite{Planck mass}.
 Despite the line of thinking drawn with his previous article \cite{Planck}, Planck had to admit a slight advantage of Abraham theory: \textit{It can be seen that the latter are closer to the sphere theory than to the relative theory}.
 Still, because of insufficient precision of the measurements, Planck did not consider the Kaufmann’s conclusion of his critic of Lorentz and Abraham theories as final.